openkop/libkcoidc/README.md

 installed as well.

-As this is a C library, it is furthermore assumed that there is a working C compiler toolchain in your path.
+As this is a C library, it is furthermore assumed that there is a working C compiler toolchain in your path which includes autoconf and make.

 ```
 mkdir -p ~/go/src/stash.kopano.io/kc/libkcoidc
 cd ~/go/src/stash.kopano.io/kc
 git clone <THIS-PROJECT> libkcoidc
 cd libkcoidc
+./bootstrap.sh
+./configure
 make
 ```